marcj/kryn.cms-standalone-very-old/README.md

 --------

- You have several environment variable, to adjust the config in the test suite.
+ You have several environment variable to adjust the config in the test suite.

     DOMAIN     The domain the installation (should) have.
 Should be available through your network.
 Default is `127.0.0.1` PORT       The port the installation (should) have.
 Default is `8000`.